 If your objective is not clear it will be difficult to formulate a strong and convincing message.
 There is no time to handle unclear or mixed messages and so instead you must define a single clear-cut objective.
 Ask yourself what exactly it is that you want to achieve.
 The right approach is the single thought or sentence that will best lead you to your objective.
 It could be referred to as the premise, concept, focus, plan or theme of your message.
 The approach is of course influenced by your objective and it must take into consideration the needs and interests of the listener.

-To make the listener really understands and remembers what you are saying your words should paint a full picture.
+To make sure the listener really understands and remembers what you are saying your words should paint a full picture.
 This can be done by using descriptive words that can both be remembered but will also touch the heart and evoke some feelings.

 We have all had similar encounters in which communication style disconnects wreaked turmoil on the people involved and the jobs they were doing.
 One fundamental question for managers and human resource professionals is: How do we skill ourselves to effectively understand team members’ styles and respond to them?
 Moreover, how do we skill our staff so that they can do the same?